iamsanjaymalakar/Undergrad_BUET/README.md

 ## Assignment 2: Text Classification

 Stack Exchange is a very popular Q&A (Question-and-Answer) based website.
 We want to analyze some archived data of Stack Exchange using text classification.
-The link to stack exchange archive is <https://archive.org/details/stackexchange>.
-The goal of text classification is to identify the topic for a piece of text (newsarticle, web-blog, etc.).
+The link to the stack exchange archive is <https://archive.org/details/stackexchange>.
+The goal of text classification is to identify the topic for a piece of text (news article, web-blog, etc.).
 Text classification has obvious utility in the age of information overload, and it has become very popular for applied machine learning algorithms.
-In this project, you will implement k-nearest neighbor and NaiveBayes, apply these to text classification on Stack Exchange sample data, and compare the performances of these techniques.
+In this project, you will implement k-nearest neighbor and NaiveBayes, use these to text classification on Stack Exchange sample data, and compare the performances of these techniques.

 - [Description](4-2/CSE%20471%20-%20Machine%20Learning%20Sessional/Assignment%202%20-%20Text%20Classification/Assignment_2_Version2.pdf)
 - [Implementation](4-2/CSE%20471%20-%20Machine%20Learning%20Sessional/Assignment%202%20-%20Text%20Classification/1505057/1505057_Code.py)